MauriceElliott/MAGIos/LLM_RULES.md

 - Maintain compatibility with Embedded Swift requirements

 ### Build System Philosophy

 - Centralize configuration where possible
 - Minimize duplication between Makefile and build scripts
 - Prioritize clarity and maintainability over complex optimizations
 - Keep the aesthetic elements (status messages, progress indicators) while improving efficiency

 ### Documentation Style

 - Maintain Evangelion references in technical documentation
 - Use MAGI system terminology consistently
 - Keep the dramatic, anime-inspired tone in user-facing messages
 - Technical accuracy with thematic presentation
+- After updating logic, make sure the comments at the bottom of the file are updated to reflect the changes made.
+- If anything that is relevant for the rules file is discussed during usage make sure the rules file is updated.

 ## Technical Constraints

 ### Platform Requirements

 - **Target**: 32-bit x86 architecture
 - **Development Platform**: macOS preferred
 - **Swift Version**: Embedded Swift (development snapshots only)
 - **Boot Method**: Multiboot-compliant via GRUB

 ### Dependencies

 - Swift development toolchain (not release versions)
 - Cross-compiler toolchain (i686-elf-gcc)
 - QEMU for testing